speakeztech/crqcindex/docs/crqc-index-design-scaffold.md

   bounds and forwards to Prospero
 - For Tier 2 signals, stores as contextual and adjusts confidence intervals on existing Z estimate
+- For application-level benchmark signals, additionally evaluates whether the benchmark proxies a cryptanalytic subroutine (e.g., QFT for Shor's algorithm) and factors the result into its assessment of whether concurrent hardware signals are actually closing the necessary-sufficient gap.
+When QFT fidelity data arrives alongside a qubit count milestone, the Analyst uses the benchmark result to corroborate or contradict the milestone's implied push on Z.

 The Analyst uses structured extraction prompts against an LLM API for paper triage.
 The prompts are versioned and auditable.
 The Analyst does